LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-sensitivity that does not distinguish between responses to foil items versus other types of false alarms; however, the statistical model does separately estimate significant differences between experimental conditions for both target response rate and foil response rate.
-The model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a d′ scale.
+sensitivity that does not distinguish between responses to foil items versus other types of false alarms; however, the statistical model does separately estimate significant differences between experimental conditions for both target response rate and foil response rate, and also estimates a bias term for each condition that captures non-foil false alarm response rates.

+The model indicated
+significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a d′ scale.
 Model results indicate that the attentional manipulation led to more